Trout, otter and Freshwater pearl mussel in sight

 percent of the catchment area is water surfaces

-Historical dredging, lake lowering and hydropower development have had a major impact on the Lyckebyån river system.
-Power plant and mill dams have reduced connectivity in the river system and affected the distribution of aquatic organisms.
+Historical gutting, lake lowering and hydropower development have had an extensive impact on the River Lyckebyån water system.
+Power plant and mill dams have reduced connectivity in the water system and affected the distribution of aquatic organisms.

 Several restoration projects underway

-To counteract the negative effects and restore large parts of the river’s ecosystem, several restoration projects are being carried out, including GRIP on LIFE.
-The measures include restoration of wetlands, habitat restoration and improvement of connectivity by removing migration barriers.
+To counteract the negative effects and restore large parts of the river’s ecosystem, several restoration projects are being carried out, including under GRIP on LIFE.
+The measures include restoration of wetlands, biotope management and improvement of connectivity by removing migration barriers.

-Collaboration improves status, preserve species and improve the resilience to climate change
+Collaboration improves status, preserves species and resilience to climate change

-Through collaboration between municipalities, fisheries management associations and other stakeholders, the aim is to achieve good ecological status in River Lyckebyån, preserve threatened species and increase the river’s resilience to climate change.
+Through collaboration between municipalities, fisheries management area associations and other stakeholders, efforts are being made to achieve good ecological status in the River Lyckebyån, preserve threatened species and increase the water’s resilience to climate change.
 Karlskrona municipality and other stakeholders are working to create fishways and restore important habitats.
-The Lyckebyån valley Natura 2000 site contains floodplain deciduous forest and species such as the freshwater pearl mussel and otter.
+The River Lyckebyån valley Natura 2000 site contains floodplain deciduous forest and species such as Freshwater pearl mussel and otter.
 Conservation measures focus on improving water quality, creating natural flow dynamics and restoring riparian zones.

-The Lyckebyån valley Natura 2000 site contains floodplain deciduous forest and species such as the freshwater pearl mussel and otter.
+The River Lyckebyån valley Natura 2000 site contains floodplain deciduous forest and species such as Freshwater pearl mussel and otter.

-Improve Aquatic LIFE is implementing restoration actions with a particular focus on water holding capacity, biodiversity and connectivity.
+Improve Aquatic LIFE is implementing actions with a particular focus on water holding capacity, biodiversity and connectivity.
 A key element is the restoration of wetlands south of the Värma Lake outlet Natura 2000 site.
-This will improve the natural hydrology of the rivere and strengthen ecosystem functions.
+This will improve the natural hydrology of the river and strengthen ecosystem functions.

-The project also includes habitat restoration and restoration of riparian zones to benefit species such as the freshwater pearl mussel and its host fish, the brown trout.
+The project also includes habitat management and restoration of riparian zones to benefit species such as Freshwater pearl mussel and its host fish, trout.
 By restoring important habitats and improving water quality, the conditions for sustainable populations of these species will increase.
-These efforts complement the work already underway to improve connectivity and restore stretches of the river.
+These efforts complement the work already underway to improve connectivity and restore stretches of river.

-Specific measures to save the river pearl mussel
+Specific measures to save the Freshwater pearl mussel

-The conservation status of the freshwater pearl mussel in River Lyckebyån is critical, and there is no documented regeneration, which threatens the survival of the species.
+The conservation status of the Freshwater pearl mussel in the River Lyckebyån is critical, and there is no documented regeneration, which threatens the survival of the species.
 Therefore, specific measures are also planned to strengthen the population by infesting mussel larvae on their host fish so that they develop into small mussels.
-Without such efforts, the population may disappear completely.
+Without such efforts, the population risks disappearing completely.

 Synergies achieve multiple objectives